opendevsecops/training-essential-aws-devsecops/README.md

 ## Extras

 You will get your own personal AWS account which you will be using during the course.
 We will help you set it up and delete it no longer required.
+You will also

 ## Lectors